mia-platform/documentation/docs/release-notes/platform_10-7-0_releasenotes.md

 New component `bk-loading-animation` is availabe, allowing micro-lc layout customization, and bundled at `/dist/bk-loading-animation.esm.js`.
 Refer to [the documentation](/business_suite/backoffice/components/misc.md#bk-loading-animation) for more information.

 #### Support to http credentials

-Components which perform http-calls (eg, `bk-crud-client`) have property `credentials`, which specifies credentials of http calls
+Components which perform HTTP calls (eg, `bk-crud-client`) have property `credentials`, which specifies credentials of HTTP calls.

 ### Bug Fix

 #### Files are downloaded with correct name

 Files are downloaded with correct name, instead of applying "_" at the beginning and end of it.

 ## How to update your Console